 Short Day Hike #1: Vintgar Gorge (Soteska Vintgar)

 Hiking Distance / Time: 2 miles round trip (1 mile each way) / 90 minutes

 Cost: 5€ per person

-Vintgar Gorge is at the top of everyone’s Slovenian hiking list – and for good reason!
-Located less than 3 miles northwest of the picturesque town of Bled, Vintgar Gorge is an easy and well-maintained hike through a beautiful river gorge and is arguably the most popular hike in Slovenia.
+Vintgar Gorge is at the top of everyone’s Slovenia hiking list – and for good reason!
+The gorge is located less than three miles northwest of the picturesque town of Bled.
+Vintgar Gorge is an easy and well-maintained hike through a beautiful river gorge.
+It is arguably the most popular day and one of the short hikes in Slovenia.
 (Tip: if you want to avoid the tour bus crowds head there early in the morning or late in the afternoon)

 The hike ends with a suspension bridge over the impressive 40′ high Šum Waterfall.
-For the best view you’ll want to descend the stairs behind the ticket office and cross the river to a viewing platform at the base of the falls.
+You’ll want to descend the stairs behind the ticket office for the best view and cross the river to a viewing platform at the base of the falls.

 Hiking Distance / Time: 0.5 miles / 40 minutes